 4. The Clown: This narcissist would make witty remarks to put down other people and would make light of every situation to suck up your attention.

 5. The Intellectual: This narcissist uses monologues as a way to entrap other people, sucking up their attention with their words.

 The narcissist uses each tool depending on the target.
 With their empathic sister, they might play the victim and the switch to the clown with their friend.

-How to Reverse The damage Done by The Narcissist ?
+How to Reverse The damage and Recover from The Narcissist?

 Reversing the damage done by narcissist require creating opposing experiences, and doing them over and over again until they become integrated.

 Shame can become an identity for many victims of narcissism.
 It can shape most of their thoughts.
 They begin to feel shame wanting or saying anything.

 The way to heal your shame is by facing it – by doing/saying what you afraid to do/say and allowing yourself to open up to and be vulnerable again with safe people.

 Related: How To Let Go Of Shame After Trauma?

 If you used dissociation before as a default mode to detach yourself from feeling your painful emotions, you won’t be able to take control of your life again unless you connect with your true self and your emotions.